 Race and Law Enforcement: A Substantive Discussion On A Very Complex Issue - Join Kenton Buckner (Chief, LRPD) and Phil Fletcher (Founder and Executive Director, City of Hope Outreach Conway), as they unpack some of the complexities facing law enforcement, public safety, poverty and urban youth in a manner that is respectful, yet thought-provoking.
 Gain understanding beyond the five second sound bite and learn what the church can do to help be a part of the solution.
 (Social)

 How the Church Can Better Support Transracial Adoption and Foster Care Families: An Honest Discussion - Join Mary Carol Pederson (Founder, The Call) and Caryl Watson and Christie Erwin (Founders of Project Zero) as they lead a frank, but much needed discussion about the unique challenges of families who have adopted or fostered transracially.
-Also included in the discussion will be representatives from families who have experienced firsthand, the daunting challenges and redemptive qualities of this tremendous cross-cultural experience.
+Also included in the discussion will be Kris Brower (Member, Pleasant Valley Church of Christ) and Lance Brown, (Member, Mosaic Little Rock) who have experienced firsthand, the daunting challenges and redemptive qualities of this tremendous cross-cultural experience.
 (Spiritual, Social)

 Session B: (1:00-2:30p)